To view this content, you must be a member of 1900HOTDOG's Patreon

 Road House is not the Citizen Kane of bouncer movies.
 Citizen Kane is the Road House of newspaper movies.
 This is my third and possibly final column in the series I’m calling, “How The Eighties Convinced Men They Could Murder Their Way To A Bigger Cock, Inadvertently Causing All Of Our Problems Today,” and let’s just say there’s a reason historians refer to the eighties as the Road House of decades.

-Hot Dog Supremes: Rhia, Dean Costello, Nick Ralston, John, Jeff Atwood, Aidan Mouat, Adrienne Hisbrook, and Zachary Evans.
+This article was brought to you by our fine sponsors and Hot Dog Supremes: Rhia, Dean Costello, Nick Ralston, John, Jeff Atwood, Aidan Mouat, Adrienne Hisbrook, and Zachary Evans.
 The ultimate fighting team, whose group attack “The Punch Orgy” earned them the title “Least Desired Opponents.”

 Being a writer is hard.
 There’s a lot of self-doubts that can creep in.
 You start asking yourself, why am I doing this?
 Is what I’m writing actually any good?
 Which is why a book like Kung Fu For Girls: Self Defense With Style is so comforting.
 The author of this book clearly knows nothing about Kung Fu, or girls, or style.
 He’s just some guy who saw a Jackie Chan movie once and went for it.